abdelhameeeed/Projects/README.md

 # Projects
-This Repository contains the projects that I worked on  in Machine Learning and Deep Learning
+This Repository contains the projects that I worked on  .

+## For project Amazon Scraping
+# Python script that obtains price information for products from Amazon and stores them into a Google spreadsheet.